Edinburgh-Genome-Foundry/Polymera/README.md

 ### Representation in writing

-Representation of these sequences in writing can be in the following way: `AGXCTGXGTGTA55GTAGT66`.
 The sequence can contain an arbitrary set of letters.
-For example, in the case of DNA, it can represent xenonucleotides or methylated nucleotides.
+For example, in the case of DNA, xenonucleotides and methylated nucleotides are represented by `X` and numbers: `AGXCTGXGTGTA55GTAGT66`.

 Sequence with choice ambiguity: `GCG|A,G|TC,GG`, where a segment separator character, here `|` (vertical bar), denotes the sections of the sequence, and the choices are separated by another character: here we use `,` (comma).
 The above can mean one of 4 (=1\*2\*2) strings:
 ```